Rayquaza01/nativemessaging/README.md

 # nativemessaging
-A python package for interfacing with native messaging in webextensions
+A Python package for interfacing with Native Messaging in WebExtensions

 [See Native Messaging on MDN](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Native_messaging)